viper25/blog-old/_drafts/create-custom-Linux ISO.md

 mkdir /opt/OpenVPN/Windscribe_OpenVPN
 ```
 Copy the `.ovpn` files and `auth-user-pass.txt` in this directory.
 Place the certs `ca.crt` and `ta.key` in a sub folder named `openvpn_cert`.

+### Install rclone
+A very useful tool when using Custom Linux ISOs is to use the [mount](https://rclone.org/commands/rclone_mount/) feature of rclone to mount cloud drives such as Google Drive, OneDrive, Box etc.

+[Install](https://rclone.org/downloads/) rclone and then [configure](https://rclone.org/commands/rclone_config/)  to get tokens for the cloud drive of your choice.
+Then [mount](https://rclone.org/commands/rclone_mount/) and enjoy!
+Do note the tokens for the cloud drives are stored at `~/.config/rclone/` and is valid usually for 30 days.

 ### Remove unwanted packages
 ### Customize my shell